pirocorp/Object-Oriented-Design/13. DDD/Applying Aggregates and Associations.md

 ## Using Invariants to Better Understand our Aggregate

 **Aggregate root** is responsible for maintaining the rules of the **Aggregate**.
 It's the **Aggregate root** responsibility to verify any **Invariants** that **Aggregate** may have.
 And in this case, the **Appointment** is still acting as an **Aggregate root**, even if we eliminate the navigation properties to the other objects that it may be working with.

+**Invariant** - A condition that should always be true for the system to be in a consistent state.

+Is **Appointment** really a good ggregate root?

+It’s normal and expected for models to evolve as you learn more about the domain.

+> Each refinement of code and model gives developers a clearer view.
+This clarity often creates the potential for a breakthrough of insights.

+Eric Evans